dreamfactorysoftware/dreamfactory/README.md

 ## Quick Setup

-This instruction is meant for quickly installing DreamFactory 2.0 on your system and try it out.
+These instructions allow you to quickly install DreamFactory 2.0 on your system and try it out.
 The commands shown here are primarily for a Linux based OS.
 But this should also work on Windows with all the required software and extensions installed.

 > _Note: This quick setup instruction assumes that you are familiar with composer, git and the basics of how to setup a Web